-Test profiles can be found for each site in Calibre by navigating to Site → Settings → Test Profiles.
+Test Profiles can be found for each site in Calibre by navigating to Site → Settings → Test Profiles.

-Calibre is able to emulate the following devices:
+Calibre can emulate the following devices:

 When Calibre emulates a device, the following occurs: